HOME

 H.

 Any factory production steel head.
 World Products Sportsman II, Chevy Bowtie, World Products Roush 200 and Mopar W2 steel head allowed.
 World Products GM casting number is I-037.
 World Products Ford casting number is I-051.
-Dart Iron Eagle heads are not allowed.
 GM Vortec heads part # 25534371 and 25534351 will not be permitted.
 Ford “N” heads will be permitted but will require twenty (20) lbs. of lead ballast to be added in front of the rear engine mounting plate.
 Twenty (20) lbs. does not include the weight of the mounts.
-No angle milling of head allowed.
-Must have a 60cc minimum combustion chamber volume.
+No other aftermarket heads will be allowed.
 No aluminum heads.
-No relocating rocker arm studs.
+No angle milling of the head allowed.
+Combustion chambers can be ground or polished, but must be 60 cc minimum volume.
+No relocating of rocker arm studs.
+Shaft style rocker systems are legal.
 Port matching on the head intake runner is acceptable up to a maximum depth of ¾ inch in from the intake manifold interface.
-Port matching on the head exhaust runner is acceptable up to a maximum depth of 3/4 inch in from the header interface.
-The valve seat area can be cleaned-up and blended no deeper than ¾ inch in from the seat.
+Port matching on the head exhaust runner is acceptable up to a maximum depth of ¾ inch in from the head interface.
+The valve seat area can be cleaned-up and blended no deeper that ¾ inch in from the seat.
 No additional hand or machine work of ports is permitted.
 CC measurements of head runners to remain stock with the exception of port matching.

 I. Steel or stainless steel valves only.
 Any spring, any retainer permitted.
 Roller rockers permitted.